 “Puppies Puppies (Jade Guanaro Kuriki-Olivo): Nothing New,” 2023.
 Exhibition view: New Museum, New York.
 Photo: Dario Lasagni

 Lobby Gallery Visit Us

-For the duration of her New Museum exhibition, “Nothing New,” Puppies Puppies will transform the Museum’s Lobby Gallery into a mise-en-scène for the artist’s daily activities.
+For the duration of her New Museum exhibition, “Nothing New,” Puppies Puppies will transform the Museum’s Lobby Gallery into a mise-en-scène for her daily activities, with a portion of the space functioning as a duplicate of the artist’s actual bedroom.
 If Kuriki-Olivo’s past work centered around a refusal to be seen—through the use of proxies, avatars, and performances in absentia—“Nothing New” explores new registers of transparency and obfuscation.
-Inviting visitors to “experience her life as if through a screen,” Puppies Puppies will use a fogging glass mechanism to mediate access and create perceptual obstacles that evoke the trappings of visibility, representation, and cultural consumption.
+Inviting visitors to experience her life as if through a screen, Puppies Puppies will use a fogging glass mechanism to mediate access to her activities while she inhabits the gallery, foregrounding themes of visibility, representation, and cultural consumption.

 Cameras will also film the artist as she navigates between the Museum, her apartment—located seven blocks away—and day-to-day life in the city.
 By engaging with contemporary modes of surveillance—including those we opt into, like social media, as well as more coercive and nonconsensual manifestations—Puppies Puppies blurs the distinctions between her public and private life while also destabilizing the distinctions between URL and IRL existence.
 By allowing a spectacularized view into her daily existence, Kuriki-Olivo celebrates the nuanced layers of her own identity, eliding tokenization and reductive narratives of racial and trans identities.